-Exercise a high degree of caution in Jordan due to the threat of terrorist attack.
-Pay attention to your personal security at all times.
+Exercise a high degree of caution due to the threat of terrorist attack.
 Pay attention to your personal security at all times.

-Reconsider your need to travel to areas near the borders with Syria and Iraq due to ongoing conflict in those countries.
+Reconsider your need to travel to areas near the borders with Syria and Iraq due to the uncertain security environment in these countries.

 - Monitor the media and other sources for information about possible new security risks.
 Take official warnings seriously and follow the instructions of local authorities.
 See